ptrbrynt/ptrbrynt.com/posts/what-are-your-top-three.md

 ---
 date: 2026-05-09T08:34+01:00
-title: “What are your Top Three?”
+title: What are your Top Three?
 ---

 I just read [Eating: It’s Nice](https://www.vzqk50.com/blog/eating-its-nice/) by Apis Necros, and there’s an excellent quote here: